salesforcecli/plugin-packaging/messages/package_pushupgrade_list.md

 Status used to filter the list output Valid values are: Created, Canceled, Pending, In Progress, Failed, or Succeeded

-# flags.is-migration.summary
+# flags.show-push-migrations-only.summary

-Filter the list to show only push requests that were migrations (used the --migrate-to-2gp flag during scheduling).
+Display only push upgrade requests for package migrations.

 # flags.verbose.summary